-This blogger site is now just a holding place for my blog archive and I'm afraid I'll no longer be updating it.
-Instead, hop over to my new blog/website based on the Joomla content management system.
+This blogger site is now a holding place for my blog archive pre-2013 and I'm afraid I'll no longer be updating it.

 I know, I know.
 I’ve been absent not just from this blog, but from twitter and Facebook too, for quite a while now.
 There are number of reasons, not least of which is the imminent house move.
 Contracts were finally exchanged earlier this week and we’re all set to move on Friday and over the weekend.
 Of course, after that we have to put the new house in order, and who knows how long that will take?

 But I have to confess that I’ve also been feeling a little… “Marc-Nobbs-ed-out” of late.
 It’s hard to really explain, but that’s pretty much it.
 I’ve been trying to re-connect with the ‘real’ me.
 You know, the married father with a day job.

 I’d been toying with the idea of creating a ‘real’ Facebook profile for a few months after realising just how many of my old schoolmates and university friends are members.
 And a couple of weeks ago I did just that.
 Even fell right back into the old routine with a few of my old friends.
 So that’s been taking up some of my time.
 Time I could have been spending writing, but haven’t.